Barcelona move a 'dream come true' for Boateng

+Kevin-Prince Boateng described his move to Barcelona as a "dream" after the midfielder's shock loan switch was confirmed on Monday.

-Boateng, 31, joined the LaLiga giant on loan from Serie A side Sassuolo for the rest of the season, with an €8million purchase option included.
+Boateng, 31, joined the LaLiga giants on loan from Serie A side Sassuolo for the rest of the season, with an €8million purchase option included.

 The former AC Milan and Tottenham midfielder said it was a dream to get an opportunity to play for Barca.